AnthonyNMassaad/MIPS-Assembly-Game/README.md

 <br>The game is inspired by Fayrouz’s Hit song “Shady” (The refrain of the song is "Da3 Shady")
 ["Da3 Shady" song](https://youtu.be/D7AjOZctfTA)

+### Running The Game:
+Make sure to have the "Bitmap Display" connected to MARS with the configuration above along with the "Keyboard and Display MMIO simulator".

 ### Bitmap Configuration:
 - Unit width in pixels: 8
 - Unit height in pixels: 8
 - Display width in pixels: 256
 - Display height in pixels: 256
 - Base Address for Display: 0x10008000 ($gp)

-### Running The Game:
-Make sure to have the bitmap display connected to MARS with the configuration above along with the Keyboard and Display MMIO simulator.

 #### Playing The Game:
 - Press “D” to move right.